akanudia/vervestacks_models/README.md

 - When grid cells overlap between solar and wind potential, we apply **LCOE-based allocation**
 - The technology with **higher LCOE (less competitive)** receives a **reduced share** of the overlapping area
 - This conservative approach ensures our estimates represent **deployable potential** rather than theoretical maximums
-- **No double-counting**: Each grid cell contributes to only one technology's supply curve
+- **No double-counting**: Each grid cell contributes to less than the REZoning resource limits in cells with overlap

 This methodology reflects real-world deployment patterns where developers choose the most economically viable technology for each location, ensuring our supply curves represent **realistic, achievable